 This anime could be a slice-of-life anime with a symbolic meaning hidden in it.
 However, the series has a lot of surprising themes, and the storyline isn’t monotonous or too much.
 Revolutionary Girl Utena leaves a mark in people’s minds in just one season.

-A girl called Utena, who a Prince saves, changes all her ideas and dreams to make a vow to become the Prince who saved her, and the Prince promises to see her again.
 There’s a beautiful message in the show.
 But, for some, it might come off a bit too bizarre, from the sexual innuendos to the harsh reality checks which are given and a bit too abstract.

 The series needs a lot of understanding and is deep thinking as it’s filled with metaphors.
 But the show definitely affects your ideas and changes your perception regarding specific things in life, which is one of the magnificent factors of the show.